angushushu/model/README.md

-# What is this
+# **What is this**

-This repo is for my naive general psychology model.
-The ideas of the model can be found in my website: angushushu.com
+This repo is for my naive general psychology model, will help building understand of narrative comprehension and other psychological phenomena:+1:.
+The ideas of the model can be found in [my shitty website](https://angushushu.com)

 There are multiple ways to implement it.
 Integrated implemention may lead to some confusion and difficulty on interpretation, thus I'm currently focusing on the 3 Graphs Implementation.
 The model is consist of 3 interdependent graphs: representation graph, action graph, and state-action graph.